Guide to the Health-related Travel and Rehabilitation-related Expense Claim Form VAC752

 VAC may cover the following travel costs:

-• Fees you paid to an escort, when an escort is medically necessary and pre-approved by VAC.
+• fees you pay to an escort when an escort is medically necessary and pre-approved by VAC.

 Transportation

-VAC will reimburse you for the most convenient and economical means between your home and the nearest appropriate treatment centre within Canada.
+VAC will reimburse you for travel to the nearest treatment centre within Canada.
 VAC takes your health condition into consideration when processing a health-related travel reimbursement.
 Some transportation costs that may be covered include:

 • Private motor vehicle